-In addition to reshaping societies, digital technology is opening up new growth opportunities for Orange.
+In addition to reshaping societies, digital technology is opening new growth opportunities for Orange.
 The overarching aim of the company is to build a more intelligent, more open and more responsible society.
 That involves rising to the challenges that the digital revolution is bringing about, i.e. harnessing innovation to make it useful and make sure its benefits reach as many people as possible.

 Gavi and Orange Middle East and Africa recognise the importance of mobile health solutions to improve the efficiency of national health systems, especially in reaching the millions of children who continue to miss out on life-saving vaccines that protect them for life.